 Cautions: May cause photosensitivity when applied to the skin.
 Do not expose skin to UV rays for at least 12 hours after applying the oil.
 May irritate sensitive skin.

 When you buy cumin oil, check the method of extraction.
-If the oil is cold-pressed or expeller-pressed, it is a carrier oil (vegetable oil) and not an essential oil.
+If the oil is cold-pressed or expeller-pressed, it is a carrier oil (vegetable oil) and not an essential oil, regardless of what the packaging states.
 Most cumin essential oil is steam distilled, although a CO2-extracted version is available.

 Source: Essential Oil Safety, 2nd Ed.